Auto safety regulators urge recall of 52 million airbags, citing risks

 NHTSA said a recall is justified because two people have been killed in the U.S. and Canada by ARC inflators, including a Michigan woman in 2021.
 The air bag inflators have also caused seven injuries, the agency said.

-The air bag systems in question are installed in 2000 to 2018 models of cars manufactured by Ford, GM, Stellantis, Tesla, Toyota and Volkswagen, according to NHTSA documents.
+The air bag systems in question are installed in 2000 to 2018 models of cars manufactured by BMW, Ford, GM, Hyundai, Kia, Maserati, Mercedes-Benz, Porsche, Stellantis, Tesla, Toyota and Volkswagen, according to NHTSA documents.

 "These air bag inflators may rupture when the vehicle's air bag is commanded to deploy, causing metal debris to be forcefully ejected into the passenger compartment of the vehicle," the agency said.
 "A rupturing air bag inflator poses an unreasonable risk of serious injury or death to vehicle occupants."